Here are answers to some of the most frequently asked questions we get about our property check services.

 What does the property check patrol report look like?

-Property patrol reports include details of the current property status, incident reporting and GPS and time stamped digital images of the exterior of the property along with detailed images of any potential issues or problems that may be discovered.
+Property patrol reports include details of the current property status, incident reporting, GPS location and digital images of the exterior of the property along with detailed images of any potential issues or problems that may be discovered delivered via email in real time right from the property.
 Click here to view a sample report (PDF).

 Can an authorized representative, relative or friend use the property check service?